bytecodealliance/wasmtime/docs/introduction.md

 Wasmtime compiles Wasm to native machine code.

-[WebAssembly System Interface][WASI] (WASI) provides a library of essential functions, such as reading files, somewhat similar libc.
+[WebAssembly System Interface][WASI] (WASI) provides a library of essential functions, such as reading files, somewhat similar to libc.

 Wasmtime strives to be a highly configurable embedded runtime for any scale of application.
 Many features are still under development so if you